JanisHuser/ZHAW-BSC-Informatik/src/FS25/MC2/Readme.md

 ### User Mode
 - No ability to directly access hardware or reference memory
-- access to hardware or memory delgated through system calls
+- access to hardware or memory delegated through system calls
 - crashes in user mode are recoverable
 - most of the code should be executed in user mode